 June turned my ideas upside down.
 My mother went to a homeschool convention in Pennsylvania, where she saw a distributor called Finding Christ Through Fiction.
 She got talking with the owner, who said they’d recently begun their own publishing.
 In the process of conversation, Mom mentioned my book.
 The owner asked what it was about.
 Mom told her, and the the owner said she wanted to read it.
 Mom came home, told me the story, and gave me the business card.
 In a panic, I turned my story into a manuscript and sent it in.

 That was Wednesday.
-Sunday night after church, I received an email from the owner saying she had read my book and wanted to publish it.
+Sunday night, I received an email from the owner saying she had read my book and wanted to publish it.

 I couldn’t believe it.
 As I was driven to my knees by this overwhelming news, I thought of Isaiah 55:8-9, “‘For My thoughts are not your thoughts, nor are your ways My ways,’ says the LORD.
 ‘For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.’”
 (NKJV)